MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/deprecation-of-software-publisher-certificates-and-commercial-release-certificates.md

 If your driver runs on Windows 7, 8, or 8.1, your driver must be signed through the Windows Hardware Compatibility Program.
 To get started, see [Create a new hardware submission](../dashboard/hardware-submission-create.md).

-For Windows 10, use either WHCP or [attestation signing](../dashboard/code-signing-attestation.md).
+Starting in Windows 10, use either WHCP or [attestation signing](../dashboard/code-signing-attestation.md).

 If you have challenges signing your driver with WHCP, please report the specifics using one of the following: